TRUE STORY: Training my dog is the best personal development I've ever had.

 #3 - Keep It Consistent!

 Your dog won't learn without consistent, repetitive lessons.
 You have to train daily.
 There's no way around it.
 Even after your dog is obedience trained, you should still be training him daily.
-An occupied, stimulated dog is a happy, non-destructive dog.
+An occupied, stimulated dog is a happy, non-destructive or reactive dog.
 So go ahead and reinforce the lessons he already knows, teach him some new tricks, or introduce her to new environments.
 Consistently teach your dog anything you can think of.
 You and your dog will appreciate it!

 My personal takeaway from the training experience was very eye-opening and life changing.
 Animal personalities are as varied as people and I was amazed at how so many of my beliefs about dog behavior were inaccurate at best, and counterproductive at the worst.
 You are a pack leader.
 As such you must behave like a leader.
 For your pack, treats and engagement go farther than you can imagine.